 Was named by Yuri Bolotin on a Bush Club walk, 6th September 2013.
 Yuri named it so as,"it is a castellated wonder land, where pagoda after pagoda filled your scope of vision."Located on the southern side at the end of Fire Trail No. 4, off Sunnyside Ridge Road, Newnes Plateau.

-Are the eastern cliff face of Cleft Point peninsula.
-This near vertical sandstone wall some 700m long and 50m high has weathered to a palette of red orange and fawn colours.
-Named by Michael Keats on a Bush Club walk, 22nd November 2013.
+Are on the eastern cliff face of Cleft Point peninsula.
+This near vertical sandstone wall some 700 m long and 50 m high has weathered to a palette of red orange and fawn colours.
+Named by Michael Keats on a bushwalk, 22nd November 2013.

 Is a rocky out crop on the Great Dividing Range overlooking Coco Creek and Rowans Hole, 300m north, north west of Tarpeian Rock.
 Named by Michael Keats on a Bush Club walk, 16th February 2010.
 As it is in close proximity to the previously named Tarpeian Rock, Michael called it Palatine Rock after the Palatine Hill that adjoined the Capitoline Hill, on which the Tarpeian Rock was located in ancient Rome.